chumphrey-cmd/Automate-EvtxECmd/README.md

 PS > .\Process-Evtx.ps1 -source E:\C\Windows\system32\winevt\logs -dest G:\extracted_winevt -logs .\EventLogs2Process.txt

 ## TO DO:
 - Modify: `$evtxecmd_path   = "C:\Forensic Program Files\ZimmermanTools\EvtxExplorer"`  to provide the user option to specifiy the directory where EvtxECmd is installed.
+- Further update README to provide more description on how to best use the tool in conjunction with Eric Zimmerman's Timeline Explorer.